microsoft/vcpkg-docs/vcpkg/reference/vcpkg-configuration-json.md

 Additional registries to use for specific ports.
 An array of [Registries](#registry).
 Optional.

+### <a name="overlay-port-dirs"></a> `"overlay-port-dirs"`

+A list of port overlay directories.
+An array of strings.
+Optional.

+Each path in the array must name a directory containing port directories named after the ports (`zlib`'s `vcpkg.json` must be at `zlib/vcpkg.json`).

+Relative paths are resolved relative to the `vcpkg-configuration.json` file.
+Absolute paths can be used but are discouraged.

 ### <a name="overlay-ports"></a> `"overlay-ports"`

 A list of port overlay paths.
 An array of strings.
 Optional.

-Each path in the array must point to either:
+Each path in the array must name either:

-- A port directory containing `vcpkg.json` and `portfile.cmake`
+- A directory containing a port, with  `vcpkg.json` and `portfile.cmake` files, or
-- A directory containing port directories named after the ports (`zlib`'s `vcpkg.json` must be at `zlib/vcpkg.json`).
+- A directory containing directories named after the ports (`zlib`'s `vcpkg.json` must be at `zlib/vcpkg.json`).

 Relative paths are resolved relative to the `vcpkg-configuration.json` file.
 Absolute paths can be used but are discouraged.